-The emphasis of this course is on the maintenance of health and promotion of adaptive responses in clients with chronic health problems.
-The nursing process is used to assist these clients to adapt to stressors through supportive, therapeutic, palliative, and preventive measures.
+The emphasis of this course is on the assessment, maintenance, and promotion of health of the older adult and introduction to the care of the inpatient.
+Clients with chronic health problems in both these populations are addressed.
+Content is organized around the concepts of wellness, chronicity and acuity.
+The nursing process is used to assist these clients to grow and or adapt through supportive, therapeutic, palliative, and preventive measures.
+NSG 312 and NSL 312 must be taken concurrently.